kmonsoor/guidopedia/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://kmonsoor.mit-license.org/)

 # Guidopedia
 Index of all public resources contributed by Guido van Rossum.
-He is the creator of Python programming language and self-proclaimed "Benevolent Dictator For Life" (BDFL) in the Python community.
+He is the creator of Python programming language and widely known as "Benevolent Dictator For Life" (BDFL) in the Python community.

 ### Personal profile
 |Full name | Guido van Rossum |